About Your Tooth

 In order to preserve a tooth in which this has occurred, it is necessary to remove the diseased pulp tissue.
 This procedure is known as endodontic therapy.
 Because endodontic therapy is concerned with removing only the pulp from the root canal, the root will continue to function normally because the supporting tissues remain intact.
 It is advisable to remove the injured pulp because it may become infected or act as an irritant to the tissues surrounding the tooth.

-For more information, or to schedule a consult with Dr. Garden, please use our Appointment Request form or call our Salem office: Salem VA Endodontic Office Phone Number 540-989-6648.
+For more information, or to schedule a consult with Dr. Garden or Dr. Mar, please use our Appointment Request form or call our Salem office: Salem VA Endodontic Office Phone Number 540-989-6648.